amirmasoudabdol/amirmasoudabdol.name/_posts/2022-07-14-qmake-to-cmake.md

 Integrating Conan is often as simple as this.
 If you make sure that you are selecting the right libraries, and setting the right flags for your `conan install ..`, you can simply use `find_package` command to link your Conan libraries to your project.

-Notice that I've used two generators in the Conan file, `cmake_paths` and `cmake_find_package`.
+Notice that I have used two generators in the Conan file, `cmake_paths` and `cmake_find_package`.
 This is because some of those libraries are not properly set up to work with CMake projects, and therefore I need to use Conan environment variables to tap into their header or libraries folders.
 In addition, as we see later on during the Windows build, I needed a more fine-grained control over which libraries to select, so this was necessary.

 #### Misc./Problematic Libraries